huggingface/blog/dynamic_speculation_lookahead.md

 ```
 Note that the default dynamic speculation lookahead parameters reflect optimal values but can be changed for achieveing better performance for specific model pairs/datasets.

-The code below shows how to use assisted generation:
+The code below shows how to run assisted generation:

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer